matias-dogliani/energybuild/README.md

 ![Energy Usage: histogram gaussian](https://github.com/matias-dogliani/energybuild/blob/6162874ae86ef0e9ff237c859536721e82ba2ff8/Imgs/Energy_usage_histogram_gaussian.png)

-As shown in the aboven histogram comparison to a normal distribution, our data was determined to have a non-normal distribution.
+As shown in the above histogram comparison to a normal distribution, our data was determined to have a non-normal distribution.
 Therefore, we could not use a standard deviation method to detect anamolies.

 Rather, we used a **rule-based method**.
-We fixed these rules after a visual analisys of our data, as well as real world understanding of the data measurements.
+We fixed these rules after a visual analysis of our data, as well as real world understanding of the data measurements.

 We have defined outliers as: